Orbitofrontal cortex: Disruption

 Some dementias are also associated with OFC connectivity disruptions.
 The behavioral variant of frontotemporal dementia is associated with neural atrophy patterns of white and gray matter projection fibers involved with OFC connectivity.
-Finally, some research suggests that later stages of Alzheimer's Disease be impacted by altered connectivity of OFC systems.
+Finally, some research suggests that later stages of Alzheimer's disease can be impacted by altered connectivity of OFC systems.

 Orbitofrontal epilepsy

 Orbitofrontal epilepsy is rare, but does occur.
-The presentation of OFC epilepsy is fairly diverse, although common characteristics include sleep related symptoms, automatisms, and hypermotor symptoms.
-One review reported that auras were generally not common or nonspecific, while another reported that OFC epilepsy was associated auras involving somatosensory phenomenon and fear.
+The presentation of OFC epilepsy is fairly diverse, although common characteristics include sleep-related symptoms, automatisms, and hypermotor symptoms.
+One review reported that auras were generally not common or nonspecific, while another reported that OFC epilepsy was associated with auras involving somatosensory phenomena and fear.

 Assessment

 Visual discrimination test

 The visual discrimination test has two components.
 In the first component, "reversal learning", participants are presented with one of two pictures, A and B. They learn that they will be rewarded if they press a button when picture A is displayed, but punished if they press the button when picture B is displayed.
 Once this rule has been established, the rule swaps.
-In other words, now it is correct to press the button for picture B, not picture A. Most healthy participants pick up on this rule reversal almost immediately, but patients with OFC damage continue to respond to the original pattern of reinforcement, although they are now being punished for persevering with it.
+In other words, it is now correct to press the button for picture B, not picture A. Most healthy participants pick up on this rule reversal almost immediately, but patients with OFC damage continue to respond to the original pattern of reinforcement, although they are now being punished for persevering with it.
 Rolls et al. noted that this pattern of behaviour is particularly unusual given that the patients reported that they understood the rule.

 The second component of the test is "extinction".
-Again, participants learn to press the button for picture A but not picture B. However this time, instead of the rules reversing, the rule changes altogether.
+Again, participants learn to press the button for picture A, but not for picture B. However, this time, instead of the rules reversing, the rule changes altogether.
 Now the participant will be punished for pressing the button in response to either picture.
 The correct response is not to press the button at all, but people with OFC dysfunction find it difficult to resist the temptation to press the button despite being punished for it.